bveiseh/Network-Monitor/README.md

 ## Installation

+Choose one of the following installation methods based on your preference and system setup:

 ### Option 1: Using Docker (Recommended)

 1. Ensure you have Docker and Docker Compose installed on your system.